GhostPrint04/Azure-Enterprise-Infrastructure-Lab/README.md

 This is a represetantion of the actual Status of both virtual Machine's running successfully, made it on Microsoft Azure.

 ## Secure Shell (SSH) Connectivity
+### Secure Remote Administration
 ![SSH connection and network traffic analysis](https://github.com/GhostPrint04/Azure-Interprise-Infraestructure-Lab/blob/main/SSH%20connection%20and%20Network%20Traffic%20Analysis.png?raw=true)

+Established a secure SSH connection from a Windows workstation to an Ubuntu Linux virtual machine using PowerShell.
+Authenticated successfully with the username and password configured during the Azure virtual machine deployment.
+Executed administrative commands including whoami, hostname, touch, ls, id, and uname -a to validate user access, system identity, file operations, and operating system information.
+Simultaneously captured SSHv2 traffic in Wireshark to verify encrypted communication between the client and Linux server.
 ## TCP Traffic Analysis

 ### TCP Session Analysis (Port 3389)